carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 ### Type parameters

-The `parameters` field is a list of the types parameters.
+The `parameters` field is a list of the type's parameters.
 If no parameters are specified (the default), this type is considered a singleton type.
 Parameters are in the `"c++Type":$paramName` format.
 To use C++ types as parameters which need allocation in the storage constructor, there are two options: